-Murdaugh says he will testify in own defense at murder trial
+Alex Murdaugh testifies in his own defense at murder trial

-Disgraced South Carolina attorney Alex Murdaugh says he will take the stand in his own defense at his double murder trial Thursday to present his version of events.
+Disgraced South Carolina attorney Alex Murdaugh took the stand in his own defense at his double murder trial Thursday to deny killing his wife and son but admitted lying about when he last saw them.

 Murdaugh, 54, is charged with fatally shooting his wife, Maggie, 52, and their 22-year-old son, Paul, who were killed near kennels on their property on June 7, 2021.
 He faces 30 years to life in prison if convicted.
-Murdaugh, whose family dominated the legal system in tiny Hampton County for generations, has denied any role in the killings.

-In court Thursday, Murdaugh told the judge, “I am going to testify.
-I want to testify.”
+Murdaugh continued to staunchly deny any role in the killings in his testimony.

+“I would never intentionally do anything to hurt either one of them,” Murdaugh said in court, tears running down his cheeks.

+Taking the stand five weeks into his trial, Murdaugh admitted he lied to police about being at the kennels with his wife and son before the killings.
+But he blamed his addiction to opioids for clouding his thinking and creating a distrust of state law enforcement agents.

 Alex Murdaugh’s decision to testify could be a gamble.
 Prosecutors can question him about not only his wife and son’s death but also the roughly 100 other charges he faces — from stealing from clients to arranging his own shooting on the side of a highway.